 Where is this documented?
 Just because it is used in some examples does not mean that it is a golden rule.
 Each of my model classes inherits its public methods from my abstract table class, and as each controller speaks to its model(s) using these methods it means that any model can be accessed by any controller, and any controller can be used to access any model.

 This is only relevant if you use an Object-Relational Mapper.
 Those of us who understand how databases work know that an SQL query does not use a variety of finder methods, it uses a single WHERE string on a SELECT statement which can handle a multitude of possibilities.
-I don't need to write special methods to manipulate this string as the language already contains a huge selection of functions.
+I don't need to write special methods to manipulate this string as the PHP language already contains a huge selection of functions to manipulate strings.
 Once constructed I can use this string in a standard

 $result = $dbobject->getData($where) command.
 I can even pass this string from one component to another with great ease.